odidev/arm-learning-paths/content/learning-paths/server-and-cloud/ecs/deployment.md

 ## Create an ECR registry

 In this step we are going to create the repository in ECR to store our image.
 We will need the ARN (Amazon Resource Name — a unique identifier for all AWS resources) of this repository to properly tag and upload our image.
 First login to the AWS console with the `test_user` credentials we created earlier.
-Amazon will ask for your account id, username, and password.
+Amazon will ask for your `account id`, `username`, and `password`.

 ![image](https://user-images.githubusercontent.com/87687468/236799998-55f90ae7-cb65-49c8-8185-17b66ee70257.png)